 Since all other subjects are taught in English, the HIV/AIDS content in the Kiswahili curriculum should have a unique role in disseminating information on the disease.
 In table 4.10 most respondents assented to the argument that Kiswahili is easier to understand than English.
-They represented 44 % (N=109) respondents.
-21 % (N=52) of the respondents think that it is easier to address taboo issues on the scourge using Kiswahili rather than English.
+They represented 44 %(N=109) respondents.
+21 %(N=52) of the respondents think that it is easier to address taboo issues on the scourge using

+Kiswahili rather than English.
 18% said that it is easier to address taboo issues on the scourge using Kiswahili rather than English.
-18% said that it is easier to address taboo issues on the scourge using Kiswahili is easier to use in talking about HIV/AIDS and that Kiswahili has more vocabulary to use in talking about the pandemic than English or the local languages.
+18%(N=44)and 17%(N=42) respectively think that Kiswahili is easier to use in talking about HIV/AIDS and that Kiswahili has more vocabulary to use in talking about the pandemic than English or the local languages.
 This can probably be attributed to the fact that the area is mainly inhabited by Bantu subgroup of speakers (Abagusii) who have great affinity to the Kiswahili language.
 The responses are as is shown in Table 4.10.